Function & Authority

 - Commission: 2:00 PM on the fourth Thursday of the month.* Meetings can be viewed on the Division of Planning and Development's YouTube channel here.

 - City Council Chambers, 125 N. Main St., Memphis TN 38103

-- Design Review Meeting: 8:30 AM on the first Thursday of the month.
+- Design Review Meeting: 9:00 AM, usually on the first Wednesday of the month*

 * November and December meetings are held on the third Thursday.
-Please see the Application Deadlines calendar for more information.
+Design Review Meeting dates may also differ from month to month.
+Please see the Application Deadline calendar for more information.

 The Landmarks Commission is made up of nine individuals, appointed by the Mayor of the City of Memphis and confirmed by the Memphis City Council.
-The current members are as follows (click on their name to send an email): Joyce Cox (Chair), Joy Doss, Alison England, Felecia Boyd, Robert Norcross, Neil Prosser, Cyndy Tucker, Peter Warren, and Natasha Strong.
+The current members are as follows (click on their name to send an email): Felecia Boyd, Joyce Cox, Joy Doss (Vice-Chair), Brown Gill, Joyce Selina Love, Natasha Strong, Cyndy Tucker (Chair), Mario Walker, and Michael Winter.

 If a property owner within a historic district seeks a building permit for exterior work, the owner must receive a Certificate of Appropriateness (COA) from the Memphis Landmarks Commission (MLC).
 To obtain the COA, the property owner must submit an application form with all required application materials and fees by the appropriate application deadline.

 Contact the Preservation Planners for an application for a new historic district or to request an economic hardship hearing.